 If you would like to request an administrative review you can submit your request and pay the relevant fee using our online service at myACCA.

-The closing date to submit your administrative review request for March 2017 exam session is 26 April 2017.
+The closing date to submit your administrative review request for the December 2020 exam session is 27 January 2021.

 If on receipt of the outcome of your Administrative Review you believe that ACCA has not applied its procedures properly, you may appeal to the Examinations Appeals Committee.

-To do this, you should submit your appeal to the Head of Examinations via email at email@example.com.
-The relevant fee will then be raised on your account which can be paid online prior to the appeal submission deadline.
+To do this, you should email your appeal request as outlined in your Administrative Review feedback email.
+The relevant fee will then be raised on your account which must be paid online prior to the appeal submission deadline.

-The appeal fee is £52 per paper and the appeal submission deadline for the March 2017 session is 17 May 2017.
-Your appeal will then be forwarded to the Committee for consideration.
+The appeal fee is £52 per exam and the appeal submission deadline for the December 2020 session is 17 February 2021.
+Your request to appeal will then be forwarded to the Committee for consideration.